jrnold/marfx/README.md

 **marfx** uses simulation rather than the delta method to calculate the variance covariance of the marginal effects, which is slower, but more flexible.

-**marfx** adopts some inspiration from [simcf](http://faculty.washington.edu/cadolph/?page=60) which was written by Chris Adolph while teaching the same course which prompted me to write this package.
+**marfx** is inspired my ideas from [simcf](http://faculty.washington.edu/cadolph/?page=60) which was written by Chris Adolph while teaching the same course, for the same reasons I wrote this package.

-[Zelig](http://zeligproject.org/ allows for partial (finite) differences via specified counterfactuals, but only works for models within its package.
+[Zelig](http://zeligproject.org/) allows for partial (finite) differences via specified counterfactuals, but only works for models within its package.

 Several other packages provide estimates of the marginal effects for some types